vmkdaily/The-Writers-Block/How to telegraf to the max for vsphere stats (on ubuntu).md

 ```

 ## Manual Steps from client - Install graphs
-You'll want the following chart IDs which can be downloaded from grafana.com by logging into your Grafana deployment using a browser and clicking `Import`; Next, simply enter each of the following Chart IDs to add these excellent community vSphere charts:
+You'll want the following chart IDs which can be downloaded right from your Grafana instance.
+Use a browser ot login to your deployment, and then click `Import`; Next, simply enter each of the following Chart IDs to add these excellent community vSphere charts:
 ```
   8159,8162,8165,8168
 ```